Kadir Mısıroğlu: Biography

-Beliefs
+Beliefs and persona

 Mısıroğlu has been described as a conspiracy theorist.
+A defining element of his public persona was his constant wearing of an Ottoman fez.
+This was widely regarded as a symbolic protest against the Republic's Hat Law of 1925 and a visual declaration of his neo-Ottomanist identity.

 He was known for his outspoken stance against Atatürk's reforms and Kemalism, and identified as an apologist of Islamism and Pan-Islamism.
 He argued that the caliphate could be even restored under a U.S.-backed caliph, and said that an American delegation met with him on this topic during the presidency of Bill Clinton.

 He supported Fethullah Gülen and his movement, believing that if they organized in Europe for an Islamist agenda, they would focus on the youth.
 He established a cordial relationship with Gülen.
 However, then he accused the movement of being business oriented rather than religiously oriented, and Gülen of making false claims, such as the Islamic prophet Muhammad regularly visiting his schools.

 Mısıroğlu gained infamy with his quote "I wish the Greeks had won, so neither the caliphate nor the sharia would be abolished!" on the Greco-Turkish conflict of the Turkish War of Independence.
 For him, living under Islamic rule in an enemy-occupied country was preferable to living under secular rule in a free country.

-He also had claimed that Joseph Stalin ordered his army to read the Quran on the sands against the Nazis, William Shakespeare was a secret Muslim whose name was Sheikh Pir, and Karl Marx's Das Kapital was dictated by demons.
+He frequently promoted unconventional claims, such as Joseph Stalin ordering his army to read the Quran, specifically the Ayat Al-Kursi, towards the sand to gain an advantage against the Nazis; William Shakespeare being a secret Muslim whose real name was Sheikh Pir; and Karl Marx's Das Kapital being dictated by demons.

+He frequently directed harsh criticism towards prominent figures of the Republican era.
+Notably, he faced legal action and public backlash for using severe insults against Mehmet Akif Ersoy, the author of the Turkish National Anthem.
 His works came under criticism by historian İlber Ortaylı for lacking scientific approach, knowledge and distorting the facts.

 In one his Saturday Conferences, dated 7 May 2016, he said: "I am a monarchist.
 I am not a republican.
 I said this in 1991, too.
 Islam prescribes neither a republic, nor a sultanate.
 Islam prescribes a spirit.
 The form of government depends on the circumstances.
 If you are a small state, you become a republic.
 If you are a global state, you cannot have a republic."